 Poor infant health is a major concern in the City of St. Louis1.
-In 2013, the Missouri Department of Health and Human Services estimated that St. Louis suffered from 11.2 infant deaths per 1,000 live births, compared to 7.3 infant deaths per 1,000 live births across Missouri2.
+In 2013, the Missouri Department of Health and Human Services estimated that the City of St. Louis suffered from 11.2 infant deaths per 1,000 live births, compared to 7.3 infant deaths per 1,000 live births across Missouri2.

-The socioeconomic status of individuals in St. Louis is poor compared to other areas in Missouri.
-More than a quarter of St. Louis residents fall below the federal poverty line, compared to 15.5% in Missouri3.
+The socioeconomic status of individuals in the City of St. Louis is poor compared to other areas in Missouri.
+More than a quarter of residents living in the City of St. Louis fall below the federal poverty line, compared to 15.5% in Missouri3.